 LED lighting is an excellent choice as aquarium light for plants.

 There is a wide variety of LED lights to choose from.

-Please refer to this planted aquarium led lighting guide for the best tips to take into consideration when providing the best LED aquarium lighting for plants.
+Please refer to this planted aquarium-led lighting guide for the best tips to consider when providing the best-LED aquarium lighting for plants.

 Factors to take into account:

 Whether the size of your tank is big or small, it directly impacts the needed lighting.